MiTayef/MiTayef/README.md

 ### Mi Tayef
 #### Android Mobile App Developer
 Hello, I am Mazharul Islam Tayef.
-I am a professional <b>Android Mobile Apps Developer.</b> I trained at bongo academy.
+I am a professional <b>Android Mobile App Developer.</b> I trained at bongo academy.
 I can develop and customize all types of mobile apps for Android operating system.
 I have 2 years of experience in Android mobile apps development.
 If you build your apps from me than your apps will be fast, light weight, unique looking, ASO and user friendly.
 <br><br>

 <b>Why You Choose Me?</b><br>